allenlao/allenlao.github.io/README.md

 <h3>Developed Using:</h3>

-Agency Template - Bootstrap - HTML - CSS - JSON
+Bootstrap - HTML - CSS - JSON

 <h3> Things to work on: </h3>